Esri/hub.js/docs/HOW_TO_HUBJS.md

 - use existing Hub.js functions, until you need something that's not present yet
 - add util to the `hub-components` repo, where you write function in typescript
 - use Storybook to verify the function and the component work as you want them to
-- add the function to the appropritate package in Hub.js and add tests
+- add the function to the appropriate package in Hub.js and add tests
 - open Hub.js PR, get it approved & merged
 - cut a release (see Releasing section below)
 - bump Hub.js version in `hub-components` and install